-But we often overlook an even more accessible point of contact with nature: the human body.
-Our eyes, mouths, lungs, and limbs are just as natural as tide-pools, mushrooms, rainforests, and redwoods.
-Our bodies express the same serene beauty as a meadow in morning sunshine.
-Spending time outdoors remains helpful, but when we can’t get away, we can go within.
-We can savor the winds of breath, the gurgle of digestion, the leap of muscle, and the stillness of bone.
-We can enter our inner landscape with the same awe and appreciation we feel in a mountain range or by the seashore.
+Spending time outdoors is always healthful, but when we can’t get away, we can go within.
+We can savor the winds of breath, the river of digestion, the leap of muscle, the stillness of bone.
+We can meet our inner landscape with the same awe and wonder we bring to seashores and mountains.

-The human body is a wild and dynamic ecosystem, swept at times by gales of feeling, but always radiant with sensation and permeated with life.
+The human body is a wild and dynamic ecosystem, swept at times by gales of feeling, but always thrumming with Life.
 The body is nature, right here, right now.

 - Originally posted 8 June 2022; revised 7 December 2022.